QuantEcon/cbc_2024/source_files/tuesday/numba.md

 (`fortranmagic` uses a program called `F2Py` to create a Python "wrapper" for the Fortran subroutine so we can access it from within Python.)

-Let's make sure it gives the right answer.
+Let's make sure it gives a reasonable answer.

 ```{code-cell} ipython3
 n = 10_000_000